Fall 2018 RLA Selection Timeline

 - What are the benefits of being a RLA?

-- I didn't get hired by any hall.
+- I didn't get hired for a position.
 Is there still a chance one will hire me?

 - How do I best prepare to be hired?

 You must have a 2.75 cumulative UNT GPA at the time you submit your RLA application.
 If you are a transfer student and do not currently have a UNT GPA, you need to submit transcripts from your previous institutions to show that your transfer GPA is at least 2.75.
 Please keep in mind that any job offer made is contingent on you earning a semester GPA of at least 2.75 during the semester that you are going through the RLA selection process.
 Any leadership and related job experiences will also be considered and enhance your application.

 To complete a RLA application (for Resident Assistant, Housing Ambassador, or Facility Assistant positions) for the Fall 2018 selection process, link to the application HERE .